ghmer/thm-ctf/mindgames.md

 ```

 ## Conclusion
 That was a fun challenge and more straightforward than the description implied.
+Thanks to the creator of this machine, looking forward to the next ones!